anayoungblut/audio-narrative-2023spring/README.md

 **Lesson 6: In Class Reflection**

-I am excited for my porject to feel as realistic as possible.
+I am excited for my project to feel as realistic as possible.
 I want to recreate exactly what I hear when I am at the gym working out.
 Every small, subtle sound is influential in an audio story and I am doing my best to consider each one of those.
 Something I am worried about is my use of Audacity as the audio editing studio/platform.
 I fear that my lack of skills when it comes to using it may negatively affect my grade despite having really exciting ideas that I know are achievable.

+Something that makes an audio narrative stand out is a feeling of fullness, like every little background noise is included to make the soundscape as realistic as possible.
+Seamless tranisitons and effects that add to the whole narrative make for a memorable audio story as well.
+Cohesion is an important aspect of good audio narratives.